munificent/game-programming-patterns/book/data-locality.markdown

 But that just raises the question of why mix the bag to begin with?
 Instead, why not just maintain separate homogenous collections for each type?

-  * *It keeps objects tightly packed.* Since each array only contains objects of the same type, there's no padding or other weirdness.
+  * *It keeps objects tightly packed.* Since each array only contains objects of one type, there's no padding or other weirdness.

   * *You can statically dispatch.* Once you've got objects partitioned by type, you don't actually need polymorphism at all any more.
 You can use regular non-virtual method calls.

   * *You have to keep track of a bunch of collections.* If you have a lot of different object types, the overhead and complexity of maintaining separate arrays for each can be a chore.

   * *You have to be aware of every type*.
-Since you have to maintain seprate collections for each type, you can't be decoupled from them.
+Since you have to maintain seprate collections for each type, you can't be decoupled from the *set* of types.
 Part of the magic of polymorphism is that it's *open-ended*: code that works with an interface can be completely decoupled from the potentially large set of types that implement that interface.

 **Use a collection of pointers:**